cluc164/quad/build.md

 I wanted a challenge, but I also didn't want to be completely in over my head.
 Luckily, people have built quadcopters before and I was able to find a guy on YouTube who had built one and provided both source code and a schematic!
 But I didn't want to be boring and just yoink someone else's code for a project like this without understanding it...
 So I yoinked his schematic, bought all the parts, and began learning how to program flight control software.

-## Transmitter
+### Transmitter

 For some reason, I figured that starting with the thing that allowed me to actually control the quadcopter was a good idea!
 I bought an FS-T6 transmitter/receiver combo, and from reading the manual I knew that controls were linked with certain channels; e.g. the right stick's x-axis (roll) corresponded with channel 1 on the receiver.
 I connected channels 1-4 to the Arduino's I/O pins 8-11 via jumper cables, and set to work.

 At first, I didn't understand how the state of the transmitter was communicated at all, so I just tried to set the pins that I had connected to the receiver to digital input, and from there simply digitalRead() the values; easy, right?
 Well, not really.

 Turns out we've thought up some really, really clever ways to communicate information.
 Transmitters and receivers for RC control make use of a concept called Pulse-Width Modulation (PWM) that allows the transmitter to communicate data about its state using digital pulses of a certain duration.
 Each of these signals is transmitted via a single channel as discussed above.
-Reading the length of these pulses gives us the information about the position of the control: when the stick is pushed all the way to the left the duration of its pulse is 1ms; pushed to the right it's 2ms; in the middle it's 1.5ms. (these will be measured in microseconds, so 1000us = stick left, 1500us = stick middle, 2000us = stick right)
+Reading the length of these pulses gives us the information about the position of the control.
+These will be measured in microseconds, so 1000us pulse length = stick all the way to the left, 1500us = stick in the middle, 2000us = stick right.

 <img src="pictures\PulseDuration.PNG" style="zoom:50%; float:left;" />